-Use Case Taking an AVS Trip Scenario ID & Title UC1-S3: Normal UC1-S3: Normal Operating Conditions - ADA Accessibility Scenario Objective communicate board and alig to the ght mor ance so he or she can Operational Event(s) requests ADA passenger boo The AVS conti The AVS pass alight at the n next stop, pro Actor AVS Passenger Role d and alight the AVS Actor(s) AVS passengers with limited mobili , Actor Step , Comments AVS 1 Arrives at stop and opens door AVS Passenger 2 Communicates to AVS that it should provide ADA assistance Likely with a button near the door of the AVS or with a verbal command AVS 3 Provides assistance Perhaps by lowering a ramp or "kneeling", if required, and providing audible guidance.
+Use Case Taking an AVS Trip Scenario ID & Title UC1-S3: Normal Operating Conditions - ADA Accessibility Scenario Objective to the nger in a wheelchair or with limite AVS that it should provide assist re easily Operational Event(s) The AVS stops at an AVS shuttle stop, and a boarding AVS passenger requests ADA assistance.
+The AVS provides assistance and the AVS passenger boards.
+The AVS continues its route The AVS passenger communicates to the AVS that he or she would like to alight at the next stop and requests ADA assistance.
+The AVS passenger alights.
+Actor Role d and alight the AVC Actor(s) AVS Passenger AVS , , Actor Step Key Action Comments AVS 1 Arrives at stop and opens door AVS Passenger 2 Communicates to AVS that it should provide ADA assistance Likely with a button near the door of the AVS or with a verbal command AVS 3 Provides assistance Perhaps by lowering a ramp or "kneeling", if required, and providing audible guidance.
 Key Actions and Flow of Events AVS Passenger 4 Boards AVS The passenger or concierge secures the wheelchair as applicable and verifies that the passenger is secure.
 AVS 5 Resets AVS For example, by retracting ramp AVS 6 Closes door AVS 7 Merges back into traffic stream After detecting that it is safe to do so AVS Passenger 8 Indicates when AVS is approaching stop he/she would like to get off at, and requests ADA assistance AVS 9 Arrives at stop, opens door, and provides ADA assistance

-Use Case Takingan AVS Trip AVS Passenger 10 Alights AVS Post- conditions AVS passenger could board and alight the AVS and has been transported to their intended destination Policies and Business Rules None User Needs Traceability AVS-UN006-v01 - ADA Accessibility AVS-UN010-v01 - ADA Accessibility AVS-UN036-v01 - Assistance for People with Disabilities Inputs Summary System Initialization Input: ADA assistance request capability will need to be set up for boarding and alighting passengers Human Inputs: None (may be needed during the pilot depending on pilot capabilities) Output Summary AVS Data: Passenger counts, including how many passengers requested ADA assistance and how many disabled passengers could board and be secured without assistance
+Use Case Taking an AVS Trip AVS Passenger 10 Alights AVS Post- conditions AVS passenger could board and alight the AVS and has been transported to their intended destination Policies and Business Rules None User Needs Traceability AVS-UN006-v01 - ADA Accessibility AVS-UN010-v01 - ADA Accessibility AVS-UN036-v01 - Assistance for People with Disabilities Inputs Summary System Initialization Input: ADA assistance request capability will need to be set up for boarding and alighting passengers Human Inputs: None (may be needed during the pilot depending on pilot capabilities) Output Summary AVS Data: Passenger counts, including how many passengers requested ADA assistance and how many disabled passengers could board and be secured without assistance